-This is a course suitable for students anticipating a career in the health/community sector.
-Students will study a current NZ health issue, they will look at different types of health practise - comparing WSM to contemporary and traditional medicine.
-They will analyse a contemporary ethical issue and look at an international health issue.
+This course is suitable and important for students anticipating a career in the health/community/clinical sectors.
+Students will study a current NZ health issue; they will look and analyze different types of health practices currently used in NZ.
+They will compare philosophies, WSM to contemporary and traditional medicine.
+They will analyze a contemporary ethical issue and look at an international health issue.
 This course offers a total of 19 credits, literacy credits and is UE accredited.